To empower investors and businesses and deliver on their financial goals via customised solutions and fintech.

 When can I expect to receive financing proceeds once the Funding Request is successfully accepted?

 Once a Funding Request is successfully accepted by Minterest, it will be posted on the platform.
 Investors will be invited to make an offer to participate in the Funding Request.
 The period of the offer will normally be two weeks unless you prefer it to be otherwise.
 The period of offer will automatically lapse once the Funding Request is fully subscribed.
-The date of disbursement of the loan proceeds will be determined by yourself when a Funding Request is made initially – this can either be within 48 working hours of a Funding Request is fully subscribed or a specified date of your choosing.
+The date of disbursement of the loan proceeds will be determined by yourself when a Funding Request is made initially – this can either be within 48 working hours of a Funding Request being fully subscribed or a specified date of your choosing.

 What happens if the Funding Request is not fully subscribed?